cin-cout/Memory-Manager/README.md

 # Memory-Manager

-Implement the memory management, including page table, TLB, Disk, frame, by 6 kinds of algorithms which you can set by yourself.
+Implement the memory management, including page table, TLB, Disk, frame, by 6 kinds of algorithms(see below) which you can set by yourself.
-．

 ## Build the Project
 * Install githook and compile output file ```MemManager```
 ```